weltwärts

 Facts and figures concerning the North-South component of the volunteer service

-The greatest number of volunteers came from North Rhine-Westphalia, followed by Baden-Württemberg and Lower Saxony.
+The majority of volunteers came from North Rhine-Westphalia, followed by Baden-Württemberg and Bavaria.

-In principle, it is possible to complete a volunteer service in countries in Africa, Asia, Latin America, Eastern Europe and Oceania, provided they are sufficiently safe.
-In 2023, the majority of volunteers worked in Latin America (47.9%), followed by Africa (33.9%) and Asia (16.6%).
-Less than two per cent of volunteers travelled to Eastern Europe and Oceania.
-Overall, the distribution across the regions is roughly the same.
+Generally speaking, a volunteer service with weltwärts can be undertaken in countries in Africa, Asia, Latin America, Eastern Europe and Oceania, provided the security situation in the destination allows for it.
+In 2024, the majority of volunteers worked in Latin America (45%), followed by Africa (36%) and Asia (18%).
+In total, around one per cent of volunteers travelled to Eastern Europe and Oceania.

-The most popular countries of assignment in 2023 were Ecuador, Ghana and India.
-India consistently ranks amongst the top three countries overall.
+The most popular countries of assignment in 2024 were Peru, followed by India and Ecuador.
+India consistently ranks among the top three countries overall.

-Volunteers predominantly worked in education (39%) and child and youth support (around 33%).
-Their duties include, e.g., homework supervision for children and adolescents who live in homes, working as classroom assistants in rural schools, or supporting mobile schools for street children.
-However, the volunteers also offer leisure pastimes such as sports, art or cultural activities, which allows disadvantaged children and adolescents in particular to participate actively in social settings.
+Volunteers predominantly worked in education (36%) and child and youth support (around 32%).
+This includes projects such as supervising homework activities among children and young people in the care system, working as teaching assistants in rural schools and supporting mobile schools for street children.
+But volunteers also engage in environmental protection work or provide leisure opportunities such as sports, art and cultural activities.

 Facts and figures concerning the South-North component of the volunteer service

 The first volunteers to come to Germany arrived at the end of 2013.
 Since then, the number of volunteers from the Global South has increased drastically.
-Only in the years 2020 and 2021 was there a drop in numbers due to the COVID-19 pandemic.
-In 2023, 685 volunteers completed a volunteer service in Germany as part of the South-North component.
+The figures only nosedived in 2020 and 2021 due to the coronavirus pandemic.
+In 2024, 612 volunteers completed a weltwärts service in Germany as part of the South-North component.

 Fields of work